Limit of trees with fixed degree sequence: Gromov--Prokhorov convergence of -trees

 \subsection{Preliminary: vertices with small degree behaves like leaves}

-Recall that, by Lemma \ref{equivGP2}, to prove the GP convergence, it suffices to prove that the distance matrix between random vertices converges.
-To do so, we introduce a generalisation of Algorithm \ref{D-tree} which constructs sequentially the subtree spanned by the root and $W_1,\dots, W_i$ where $W=\{W_i\}_{1\leq i \leq \n^\D}$ is an arbitrary permutation of $\V^\D$.
-Then, we couple it with Algorithm \ref{D-tree} to show that whenever $W_1, W_2,\dots $ have "small" degree, then those subtrees are close from the subtrees spanned by the first leaves (see Lemma \ref{CoupleSpann}).
+To prove the GP convergence, it suffices to prove that the distance matrix between random vertices converges (see Lemma \ref{equivGP2}).
+To this end, we introduce a generalization of Algorithm \ref{D-tree} which constructs sequentially the subtree spanned by the root and $W_1,\dots, W_i$ where $W=\{W_i\}_{1\leq i \leq \n^\D}$ is an arbitrary permutation of $\V^\D$.
+Then, we couple it with Algorithm \ref{D-tree} to show that whenever the degrees of $W_1, W_2,\dots $ are small, those subtrees behaves like subtrees spanned by the first leaves (see Lemma \ref{CoupleSpann}).
 This agrees with the intuition that vertices with small degree behave like leaves.
 Naturally, this is also true for random vertices, which typically are distinct and have small degree.